 - Walking for the day: 21,5 km, 7 hours, ↑761 m

-- Overnight in a country cottage (Casa dos Espigueiros or similar); breakfast and picnic lunch included
+- Accommodation: a country cottage in Lindoso (Casa dos Espigueiros or similar); breakfast and picnic lunch included

 - Walking for the day: 14.5 km, 4.5-5 hours, ↑432 m

-- Overnight in a country cottage (Casa da Avo Rosa or similar); breakfast and picnic lunch included
+- Accommodation: a country cottage in Soajo (Casa da Avo Rosa or similar); breakfast and picnic lunch included

 Private transfer to the riverside town of Caminha (1 hour).
-Once there, you can visit the beautifully carved Gothic parish church, discover what remains of the old fortress, pop into some traditional shops or stop for a coffee in the charming main square around a 16th-century fountain.
+Once there, you can visit the beautifully carved Gothic parish church, discover the old fortress’s remains, pop into some traditional shops, or stop for a coffee in the charming main square around a 16th-century fountain.
 Walk beside the river from the medieval centre of Caminha to reach the mouth of the River Minho with stunning views of Spain and Portugal.
 Then walk through an ancient pine forest before following an easy coastal path to the fishing village and seaside resort town of Vila Praia de Âncora via Moledo beach.